-- (a) Any notice, report, or any or all of the documents that either party may be required to give or deliver to the other in writing, unless impractical or impossible, must be delivered by mail or by hand.
-Delivery will be conclusively deemed to have been validly made and received by the addressee: - if mailed by prepaid double registered mail to the addressee's address listed below, on date of confirmation of delivery; or - if delivered by hand to the addressee's address listed below on the date of such personal delivery; or - if delivered by e-mail, on the next business day following confirmed email transmissions to the e-mail address listed below.
+- (a) Any notice, report, or any or all of the documents that either party may be required to give or deliver to the other in writing, unless impractical or impossible, must be delivered by e-mail, mail or by hand.
+Delivery will be conclusively deemed to have been validly made and received by the addressee: - if mailed by prepaid double registered mail to the addressee's address listed below, on date of confirmation of delivery; or

+- if delivered by hand to the addressee's address listed below on the date of such personal delivery. - if delivered by e-mail, on the next business day following confirmed e-mail transmission to the e-mail address listed below.